JaredSchroeder/Active-Directory-Lab/README.md

 <br />

 ### Joining Windows 11 Client to the Domain
-- Installed Windows 11 Enterprise on VM.
+- Installed Windows 11 Enterprise on a VM.
 - Joined workstation WS01 to LAB.local.

 <p align="center">